 Cats are famously lazy, with around 70% of their lives likely to be spent asleep.
 That means they only really spend around 11 hours, maximum, awake and alert!

-As a result, many cats are at risk of getting fat!
 The heaviest cat on record weighed in at around 47 lbs, just over three stone in weight.

-That’s why it’s always crucial to make sure your cats have plenty to do, and that you refrain from overfeeding them wherever possible.
+It’s always crucial to make sure your cats have plenty to do, and that you refrain from overfeeding them wherever possible.

-In fact, male felines who go through spaying generally need fewer calories.
+Male felines who go through spaying generally need fewer calories.

 The generic housecat is said to share almost 96% of its DNA with wild tigers.
 Now you know why they can also get so ferocious!